OneProgrammerMore/Dices_Sprint5_PHPFullStackITA_v2/README.md

 * If you find any bug in the frontend or backend let me know by Github.
 I am just OneProgrammerMore.

-* Depending on the software running the threejs component can react differently.
+* Depending on the hardware running the threejs component can react differently.
 Causing slowness in the computer.
 (Not usual)